Oswald Birley: Military service

 Birley served in France in World War I, first with the Royal Fusiliers, where in April 1915 he gained the temporary rank of lieutenant, later transferring to the Intelligence Corps, obtaining the rank of captain and being awarded the Military Cross in 1918.

 During World War II he served with the rank of major in the Home Guard.

+In October 1942 he lost an eye in an accident with a burst bombard mortar, but said it did not affect his painting.

 Painting career

 A favourite of the Royal Family, Birley was well known for his portraits of King George V, Queen Mary, King George VI, Queen Elizabeth, the Queen Mother and Queen Elizabeth II.

 He painted several highly regarded portraits of Sir Winston Churchill (to whom he also gave lessons), and also a life-size portrait of Mahatma Gandhi which was the first to be hung in the Lok Sabha shortly after Indian Independence on 28 August 1947.

-Other subjects were many war-time leaders such as Generals Eisenhower and Montgomery, as well as Admiral Mountbatten and Air Marshal Trenchard.
+Other subjects were many war-time leaders such as Generals Eisenhower and Montgomery, as well as Admiral Mountbatten, Air Marshal Trenchard and Field Marshal Alanbrooke.
 He also painted the wealthy American financiers Andrew Mellon, Bernard Baruch and J. P. Morgan, the psychiatrist Sir James Crichton-Browne, Welsh architect Sir Clough Williams-Ellis and art historian Sir Robert Witt, co-founder of the Courtauld Institute of Art.

 Birley painted the portrait of Leeds Lord Mayor Sir Charles Lupton (1855–1935).